Engineering Student Resume Examples

 Complement Your Resume with A Cover Letter

-Contrary to sending the same resume to multiple jobs, you should tailor your cover letter to each of the jobs you apply for – include specific details about the company – deliver targeted content based on the position.
+Contrary to sending the same resume to multiple jobs, you should tailor your cover letter to each of the jobs you apply for – include specific details about the company – and deliver targeted content based on the position.